TUDelft-PRIME-Books/Differential-Equations/book/Transformations/fourier_transform.md

 ## Introduction

 Consider a sound signal.
-If the sound signal consists of only one tone, then the signal can be modeled as a single (co)sine.
+If the sound signal consists of only one tone, the signal can be modeled as a single (co)sine.
 If the signal consists of multiple tones, the corresponding functions are added together.
 Consider the following incoming signal $f(t)$, as shown in {numref}`Fig:FourierTrs:Introsignal`.

 :::{figure} Images/Fig-FourierTrs-Introsignal.png
 :name: Fig:FourierTrs:Introsignal